hydephp/cli/README.md

 With this global binary, you can use the HydePHP CLI to generate quality static sites faster than ever before!

+### ⚠ Beta software notice

+Please note that the standalone HydePHP version is **experimental**, and that there may be breaking changes and bugs until the 1.0 release.
+- In the meantime, you may want to use the standard HydePHP project: https://github.com/hydephp/hyde

 ## Installation

 ### Using Composer